pipelka/docker-robotv-server/README.md

 Running roboTV Server
 ---------------------

 roboTV can run with various configurations.
 This one uses the local DVB devices and the dvbapi plugin to access your smartcard.
-It also sets an URL the clients will use to fetch channel icons (Enigma Picons).
+It also sets an URL clients will use to fetch channel icons (Enigma Picons).
 The roboTV TCP/IP port must always be exposed.

 - Create the data directories on your server